Gary Price (rugby league, born 1961): Background

 Gary Price was born in Castleford, West Riding of Yorkshire, England.

 Playing career

+Price started his professional career with York, making 161 appearances for the club between 1979 and 1986, scoring 40 tries.
+He was part of the team that finished as Second Division champions in the 1980–81 season, and played in the 1984 Challenge Cup semi-final defeat against Wigan.
+He was transferred to Leeds in October 1986.

 Featherstone Rovers

 Price was signed by Featherstone Rovers in August 1989.
 He made his début for the club on 17 September 1989.